dfranklin02/SRL/docs/pages/motivation/mastery_orientation_profile.md

 The scenario below explores the goal orientation profile of a fictional college student, Janet.
-Click on the statements below to read about how Janet’s performance and behaviors varied based on her level of Mastery Orientation before and after using SRL feedback.
+Read the following scenarios about how Janet’s performance and behaviors varied based on her level of Mastery Orientation before and after using SRL feedback.

 **BEFORE** using SRL survey resources and recommendations, Janet had a **Low Mastery Orientation**: